alexmerkel/ytarchiver/README.md

 ytarchiver.py
 -------------

-A script to download and archive Youtube content by leveraging [youtube-dl](https://github.com/ytdl-org/youtube-dl).
+A script to download and archive Youtube content by leveraging [yt-dlp](https://github.com/yt-dlp/yt-dlp) (a [youtube-dl](https://github.com/ytdl-org/youtube-dl) fork).
 Either a single video or an entire playlist can be downloaded, the thumbnail and (if available) subtitles will be embedded and a database containing metadata will be created.

 Usage:
 ```